oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

     	database secret created successfully and schema already exists for customer
 		```

+		> What happens when you use the Oracle Backend for Spring Boot CLI **bind** command?
+    	When you run the `bind` command, the Oracle Backend for Spring Boot CLI does several things for you:

+    	* TODO
+		* Magics and fireworks

 5. Create Database Objects

 	TODO: Liquibase, overwrite whatever is already in there?
 Does it matter?